 Auto Futures has covered lots of land travel but what about a Bird sharing-like service for epeddle boats?
-What fun to be propelled around a pool in a golden Vegas hotel to floating on a dockless Prop Water Scooter.
+What fun to be propelled around a pool in a golden dockless Prop Water Scooter.
 It surely would be a hit with the propeller-heads who usually attend CES.

 CES exhibitor Prop Water Scooter operates as a dockless, human-powered and electric hybrid water transportation device operated via a sharing platform modelled after Bird or Lime.
 The Prop Water Scooter can be rented like a land-based scooter, used on the water without getting wet, and doesn’t have to be returned to the same location.

 “We go where other mobility solutions don’t go,” notes the exhibitor’s copy.

 It would be a refreshing break from the massive crowds.
 Another thing I like to do to is to play with the display.

 Many CESes ago, I tried to get a seven-thousand-dollar dog-bot to sit – something any real canine would do if enticed by a treat.
 It would not sit and it couldn’t catch a ball or a stick.

 I would like to see if the robotic AI-enabled cat with OLED eyes and voice/face recognition, the maicat, would purr for me.
 The video shows it learning how to play with another maicat.
 The Korean company’s exhibit was very popular.